litestar-org/litestar/docs/usage/dependency-injection.rst

 .. note::

-   The same rules for `overriding dependencies`_ apply here as well.
+   The rules for `dependency overrides`_ apply here as well.

 The ``Dependency`` function